Battle of Al Mahbes (1985)

 The Battle of Mahbes was fought on 12 January 1985 during the Western Sahara War.
-As part of its Grand-Maghreb offensive, the Polisario Front, with heavy means (tanks and ground-to-air missiles), breaks through the wall of sand defended by the Royal Moroccan armed forces.
+As part of its Grand-Maghreb offensive, the Polisario Front, with heavy means (tanks and ground-to-air missiles), broke through the wall of sand defended by the Royal Moroccan armed forces.

 Background

 Stages of construction of the Moroccan Western Sahara Wall.

-The town of Al Mahbes is located behind the 4th sand wall which was being completed.
+The town of Al Mahbes was located behind the 4th sand wall, which was being completed.

-Polisario forces in this regions was pushed back into their Algerian bases.
-They will make one last attempt to break through this confinement.
+Polisario forces in the regions were pushed back into their Algerian bases, but made one last attempt to break through.

-According to the Moroccan Army, the Polisario Front engaged three motorised battalions (on Land Rover), one battalion of T-55 tanks and one mechanised battalion on BMP-1.
+According to the Moroccan Army, the Polisario Front engaged three motorised battalions (on Land Rovers), one battalion of T-55 tanks, and one mechanised battalion on BMP-1s.

 Battle

 The Polisario Front attacked a Moroccan detachment participating in the construction of the wall north of Wadi Tenuechad, 8 kilometres from the Algerian border.
 The battle took place on a front of about fifteen kilometres from 7 a.m. to 4 p.m. then, according to Morocco, the attackers withdrew towards Algeria.

 A Moroccan Mirage F1 fighter jet was shot down by Sahrawi 2K12 Kub missile.
 Morocco claimed that it was fired "from a bordering territory", alluding to Algeria.